Esri/arcgis-maps-sdk-flutter-samples/lib/samples/display_annotation/README.md

 1. Create an `ArcGISMap` with a light gray canvas and a viewpoint near the data.
 2. Create an `AnnotationLayer` from a feature service URL.
-3. Add both layers to the operational layers of the map and add it to a `MapView`.
+3. Add both layers to the operational layers of the map and add it to an `ArcGISMapView`.

 ## Relevant API